JonArintok/ResonantLowPassFilterExample/README.md

 # ResonantLowPassFilterExample
-Plays a saw wave while the cutoff frequency is modulated.
+Plays a saw wave while the cutoff frequency and resonance are modulated.

 The only dependency is SDL2.
 Build with `make`.